Panzerschrek/U-00DC-Sprache/source/docs/en/c_interaction.rst

 C interaction
 =============

-In Ü it's possible to interact with C code.
+Ü code may interact with C code.
 C functions may be called from Ü.
 Ü functions also may be called from C.